Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 In the summer of 1957, Bethel, Pennsylvania was the unlikely stage for a simmering real estate dispute that would drag on for nearly eight months before finally settling in a small arbitration hearing room in the county courthouse.

 The case centered on a 42-acre farmhouse, long owned by the Thompson family.
-After the death of patriarch Harold Thompson in 1955, his heirs—his widow, Frank Mitchell, and son, James Thompson—agreed to sell the property to a local developer, Richard Ellis, for $18,000.
+After the death of patriarch Harold Thompson in 1955, his heirs—his widow, Frank Mitchell, and son, the claimant—agreed to sell the property to a local developer, Richard Ellis, for $18,000.
 The contract stipulated the closing would take place on March 1, 1957.
 However, complications arose when Richard alleged that a previously undisclosed well on the property was contaminated, which lowered its value significantly.

 Frank Mitchell contested this claim, insisting she had no knowledge of contamination, having overseen the farm for years.
 She claimed Richard was trying to back out of the deal to buy the land for half its price, intending to rezone it illegally.
 The dispute over responsibility for the water contamination and property value quickly escalated, and both sides agreed to arbitration to avoid lengthy litigation.